Police video shows emergency response to Cedar Point for female injured during Top Thrill Dragster incident

 Officials with Cedar Point said the female was waiting in line at the coaster when she was hit with a small metal object that became “disengaged” from the ride.

 The newly-released police video shows a stretcher being wheeled into the area where the female was injured.
-Emergency responders and Cedar Point medical staff aided the victim before she was taken away on the stretcher.
+Emergency responders and Cedar Point medical staff aided to the victim before she was taken away on the stretcher.

 The Sandusky Fire Department said the female was transported to Firelands Regional Medical Center for hospital treatment.